 The wetted perimeter of the main channel was also obtained from HEC-RAS for each of the years analyzed, as shown in Figure 34.
 Generally, the wetted perimeter follows a similar trend to the top width.
 The perching and water inundation of the floodplains led to high top widths in 1962 in subreach E5.
 The wetted perimeter obtained is specifically for the main channel, so the wetted perimeter does not begin at those large values.
 A significant decrease in the wetted perimeter of the main channel occurs for subreach E1 between 1962 and 2012.
 While the decrease is not as great as E1, the wetted perimeter is also reduced for subreach E2 between 1962 and 2012.
-Subreaches E3, E4, and E5 have fluctuations in the wetted perimeter in 1962 and 2012.
+Subreaches E3, E4, and E5 have fluctuations in the wetted perimeter values throughout the time period analyzed but have nearly the same wetted perimeter in 1962 and 2012.